-- (1) The date of planning authority's decision notice is 1 September your full appeal must be received by DPEA on or before 30 November (note: 1 December would be the start of the fourth month, and so too late). - (2) The planning authority has not made a decision on your application, and it should have done so by 15 March.
+(1) the date of the planning authority's decision is 1 September - your full appeal must be received by DPEA on or before 30 November (note: 1 December would be the start of the fourth month, and so too late).

+(2) The planning authority has not made a decision on your application, and it should have done so by 15 March.
 You can make an appeal against non-determination, but the last day by which you can do so is 14 June.
-However, if you do not make an appeal against non-determination and wait for the planning authority's decision on your application, and you subsequently want to make an appeal against that decision, the 3-month clock will start again from the date of the decision notice.

-The Scottish Ministers have no scope to accept and consider an appeal made after the deadline.
-This includes any incomplete appeal form or documents received before the deadline, but not fully documented by the time it passes.
+The Scottish Ministers cannot accept or consider an appeal made after the deadline.
+This includes any incomplete appeal form or documents before the deadline, but not fully documented by the time it passes.
 To avoid any risk of your appeal being turned away due to being out of time, we strongly advise that you make your appeal in plenty of time before the end of the 3 month period.